fasiha/jmdict-simplified-node/README.md

 ## API

 ### `setup(dbpath: string, filename = '', verbose = false, omitPartial = false): Promise<SetupType>`
-Always call this first, it returns an object you need to call all other functions.
+Always call this first before using any other function in this API: this function returns an object you need to call all other functions.
+You only need to call this function once in your entire application.

 Given
 - the `dbpath`, the path you want your LevelDB database to be stored,